Lab 4: GDBWinter 2023

 Open a terminal within VS Code and start GDB on the lab4 compiled binary ($ gdb lab4).
 Using GDB’s disas (shorthand for disassemble) command, answer the following questions regarding the assembly code:

-[1] Where in memory is the line of assembly code that makes a call to foo()?
-Record the address on line 1 of submit.txt.
+Task 1 Where in memory is the line of assembly code that makes a call to foo?

 Takeaway: Be mindful of the difference between the address of the line that calls a function versus the address of the function itself.